LinkedInAttic/inject/_posts/docs/0.4.x/howto/0000-01-01-build_from_source_pre_042.md

 * [Node.js](http://nodejs.org/)
 * [npm](http://npmjs.org/)

 Now you can install the required dependencies.
-Navigate to the root directory and issue this command to install the necessary npm packages.
-Depending on your environment, you may need `sudo` for your npm installations.
+Navigate to the root directory and issue this command to install the necessary npm packages:

 {% highlight sh %}
 npm install
-npm install -g grunt-cli
 {% endhighlight %}

 To properly test your Inject build, you'll need to install a few submodules.
-While still in the root directory, run these commands to pull in the currently supported AMD and CommonJS test suites.
+While still in the root directory:

 {% highlight sh %}
 git submodule init